VinayM573/inventory---Copy/README.md

 Admin Employee will add employee and revome employee and also remove inventory and view all inventory.

-You can login with ID-it@gmail.com pass- 1234
+You can login with ID - it@gmail.com pass- 1234

 ![alt text](./image/image-1.png)